g1BSsQ/device-os-lab/CONTRIBUTING.md

 ## Example Pull Request Process

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature/my-new-feature`
+2. Create a feature branch: `git checkout -b feature/my-new-feature`.
-3. Make your changes following the style guide
+3. Make your changes following the style guide.
-4. Add tests for your changes
+4. Add tests for your changes.
-5. Commit your changes: `git commit -m "Add new feature"`
+5. Commit your changes: `git commit -m "Add new feature"`.
-6. Push to the branch: `git push origin feature/my-new-feature`
+6. Push to the branch: `git push origin feature/my-new-feature`.
-7. Submit a pull request
+7. Submit a pull request.

 ## Commit Message Guidelines

 Follow these conventions for commit messages:

-- Use the present tense ("Add feature" not "Added feature")
+- Use the present tense ("Add feature" not "Added feature").
-- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- Limit the first line to 72 characters or less
+- Limit the first line to 72 characters or less.
-- Reference issues and pull requests after the first line
+- Reference issues and pull requests after the first line.
-- Use prefixes: `feat:`, `fix:`, `docs:`, `style:`, `refactor:`, `test:`, `chore:`
+- Use prefixes: `feat:`, `fix:`, `docs:`, `style:`, `refactor:`, `test:`, `chore:`.

 **Example:**
 ```